 Non-degree status is conferred for only one term of enrollment.
-Additional terms require reapplication as a non-degree seeking student.
+Additional terms require re-application through Admissions as a non-degree seeking student.
 Students may count up to 6-8 semester credits earned as a non-degree seeking student toward an Augsburg University degree with approval from the program director.

-Non-degree seeking students who wish to pursue a degree must reapply for admission by submitting the completed application, academic intent, official transcript from the bachelor's degree granting institution, and any additional materials required by the program.
+Non-degree seeking students who wish to pursue a degree must reapply for admission by submitting the completed application and official transcript from the bachelor's degree granting institution, and any additional materials required by the program.